Legal or Preferred Identity Practices

 - School of Education teacher certification records

-- Preferred name requestes result in the Outlook email address display name being updated, the user network name is not eliminated or updated.
+- Preferred name updates will result in an update of the Outlook email address display name.
+The username associated with network access and Outlook email address is not updated.

 - Unofficial Transcript